Outdoor Essentials

 WHAT WE WEAR AND BRING: OUTDOOR ESSENTIALS FOR SUMMER AND EARLY FALL

-When we hike on Rollins Pass, we have the following with us: a first aid kit, cold weather clothing (hats, gloves, jacket)—the temperature can drop precipitously even in July/August, strobes that can be seen for 3+ nautical miles, 360° lightning detector, GPS or offline maps, a fully-charged mobile phone, SARSAT rescue beacon, two RECCO reflectors (per person), emergency blankets, spare batteries, LifeStraw purifier, as much water and/or Gatorade as we can carry, and food/snacks.
+When we hike on Rollins Pass, we have the following with us: a first aid kit, cold weather clothing (hats, gloves, jacket)—the temperature can drop precipitously even in July/August, strobes that can be seen for 3+ nautical miles, 360° lightning detector, GPS or offline maps, a fully-charged mobile phone, SARSAT rescue beacon, a Starlink Mini dish, two RECCO reflectors (per person), emergency blankets, spare batteries, LifeStraw purifier, as much water and/or Gatorade as we can carry, and food/snacks.
 Expert advice on what to wear for hiking is provided below by REI.

 OTHER CONSIDERATIONS